microchip-pic-avr-examples/pic18f57q43-analog-read-serial-write-mplab-mcc/README.md

 |RF1|UART3 TX|

-In the Pins tab, pins can be configured with a custom pin name in this case we called the pins by their function to make the generated API more readable.
+In the Pins tab, pins can be configured with a custom pin name in this case the pins are called by their function to make the generated API more readable.
 Also make sure the analog option is selected for RA0/POT.

 ![MCC - Set Pin to Output](images/PINCONFIG.png)